 Section 3.
-College Tuition
+College Tuition Assistance

 The City will reimburse eligible members for tuition pursuant to the City's Tuition Assistance Program, which is attached as Addendum "C." The provisions of this Section and Addendum "C" relate to the reimbursement assistance for General Education Core Courses and Degree Program Core Courses.
-For the term of this Agreement, Tuition Assistance is funded at forty thousand dollars (\$40,000) per fiscal year and covers members of all PBA units.
+For the term of this Agreement, Tuition Assistance is funded at thirty-five thousand dollars (\$35,000) per fiscal year and covers members of both the Police Officers & Detectives unit and the Police Sergeants unit.